 We leverage current dental technologies and treatment practices to help patients feel as comfortable as possible before, during and after the procedure.
 In most cases, patients can return to their normal activities within 24 hours.

-Benefits of Endodontic Surgery
+Benefits of Endodontic Surgery in Toronto

 Typically, a tooth that has had a root canal can last a lifetime and never require further endodontic treatment.
 However, if the tooth does not heal or becomes infected with decay, you may experience pain or discomfort even months or years after successful treatment.